galaxyNiladri/rocheDiabetes/README.md

 3. pytest: Pytest is a testing framework for Python to support small unit tests as well as complex functional tests for applications as well as APIs.
 4. httpx: httpx is a fully featured HTTP client library in Python.
 It supports both synchronous and asynchronous APIs.
 5. trio: This library is used to produce a production quality code async/await I/O libary in Python.

+**Final Files to deploy in Cloud**
+1. python-app.yml
+2. python-publish.yml
+These two can be deployed in anycloud.
+Due to no license for Azure/any cloud, it can be deployed.
+But both are build successfully can be used as final version for any cloud deployment.